NTIG-Uppsala/elevhalsa-skylt/documentation.md

 If you create a new repository and clone it, you need to modify two files in the raspberry:

-1. autostart: This file builds the site using jekyll and opens the chromium browser and shows the website in fullscreen.
+1. autostart: This file builds the site using Jekyll and opens the chromium browser and shows the website in fullscreen.
 - Write the following code to open it:

         sudo nano /etc/xdg/lxsession/LXDE-pi/autostart